jonasjohansson/nava.community/pages/cctv.md

 tags: page
 ---

-[CCTV](https://www.facebook.com/groups/17847551687/) by Martin Kling is an audiovisual concept, documenting and developing the cultural scene in Stockholm.
+[CCTV](https://cctvsthlm.se/) by Martin Kling is an audiovisual community, documenting and developing the cultural scene in Stockholm.
 In his own words "Hearing and seeing is equally important in CC experiences.
 Its coherence is space and time.
 What is seen shall be as enjoyable as what is heard."

 As the stage remain closed during 2021, creating momentary blitzes of otherwordly experiences is both increasingly challenging and exciting.
 We see this as an opportunity for a micro-residency of sorts, and look forward to experimenting our way into summer.